ValAug/S3_CloudFront_Webdeployment/README.md

 # Purpose
 Shows how to use the AWS with Terraform to accomplish the following tasks:

-* Create one or multiple S3 buckets this time would be to host static web files
+* Create one or multiple S3 buckets to storage/host static web files
 * Create a CloudFront for a fast content delivery network (CDN)
 # Prerequisites
 * You must have an AWS account, and have your default credentials and AWS Region